Using 2FA API

 When you create your message template, you are given the message template ID (messageId

-After setting up the application and message template, you can start generating OTPs and send them to the desired destination.
-Make sure that you get the application ID and message template ID from the previous two steps and include them in the request body.
+Once the application and message template are configured, you can begin generating OTPs and sending them to the intended recipients.
+Ensure you retrieve the application ID and message template ID from the previous steps and include them in the request body.

 Request body example: